A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Examples

 Here, $\epsilon = 5.0\times 10^{-4}$ controls the strength of the perturbation, $k = 1$ is the wave number for the perturbation, $x$ is the position of the particle (electron), $a$ is the left-most grid point, and $L_x$ is the length of the domain.
 In a more physically realistic simulation, the perturbation would be induced by some external force, which would also result in a perturbation of the position data for the particles.
 Such a perturbation of the position data requires a self-consistent field solve to properly initialize the potentials.
-In our simulation, we assume that no spatial perturbation is present, so that the problem the fields are identically zero at the initial time step.
-The plasma parameters used in the non-dimensionalization for this test problem, are displayed in Table \ref{tab:two-stream plasma parameters}.
-Note that in this configuration, the normalized speed of light $\kappa = 50$.
-In some sense, this value is close to the relativistic regime, but it remains sufficiently far away to avoid modifications to the particle integrator.
-Additionally, we find that this configuration adequately resolves the plasma Debye length ($\approx 6$ cells/$\lambda_{D}$), angular plasma period ($\approx 40$ steps/$\omega_{pe}^{-1}$), and the particle CFL $< 1$, which are all necessary for maintaining stability in explicit PIC methods.
+In our simulation, we assume that no spatial perturbation is present, so that the fields are identically zero at the initial time step.
+The plasma parameters used in the non-dimensionalization for this test problem are displayed in Table \ref{tab:two-stream plasma parameters}.
+Note that in this configuration, the normalized speed of light is $\kappa = 50$, and the corresponding normalized permittivity is $\sigma_{1} = 1$.
+We find that this configuration adequately resolves the plasma Debye length ($\approx 6$ cells/$\lambda_{D}$), angular plasma period ($\approx 40$ steps/$\omega_{pe}^{-1}$), and the particle CFL $< 1$, which are typically used to ensure maintain stability in explicit PIC methods.